Paying from Balance

 Overview

-When a customer has a wallet balance, a payment option appears at checkout that lets them apply that balance to the current order.
-The balance application works in two modes:
+When a logged-in customer has a wallet balance, an Apply my account funds option appears at checkout.
+The balance can be applied in two ways:

 ℹ️